 Ahhh, the beautiful world of Dependency Injection (DI) trying to find it's way back in ASP.NET WebForms.
 What is it with me and ASP.NET WebForms lately?
 Just when I think I left all this behind, more and more work is thrown my way using this technology.
 ASP.NET forms has been around for a while and will also be an integral part of "One ASP.NET", so it is not a lost skill after all.
 I'm currently working on a major migration project bringin a 1.1 ASP.NET website to the 21st century-ish.
-All the way to …[read more]
+All the …[read more]

 Spring.Net is a great IoC (Inversion of Control) framework that allows developers to implement Dependency Injection using an xml configuration.
 In most cases, the Spring config will end up in either your app/ web.config files.
 However, in some cases, it may be desirable or necessary to keep the Spring object definitions outside your app/web.config files in order to be able to share them across multiple projects, eg your website and your unit tests.
 The Spring.Net framework has a feature to allows us to do this easily, but there are a few caveats that I will …[read more]